A Personal Vision

 Her interest in art history focuses mainly on Medieval European altarpieces, early Renaissance wood sculpture, German expressionist wood sculpture, and American folk and outsider art.
 "These sculptures inspire me with their articulate forms and pure expressions of emotion," she says.

-Susan Hagen has lived in Philadelphia for many years, is married, and has a young son named Henry.
-She has exhibited her work in galleries in the USA and Europe, and is currently represented by the Schmidt/Dean Gallery in Philadelphia and the Center of the Earth Gallery in Charlotte, NC.Kansas City.
+Susan Hagen has lived in Philadelphia for many years and has a son named Henry.
+She has exhibited her work in galleries in the USA and Europe, and is currently represented by the Schmidt/Dean Gallery in Philadelphia.